ninbura/windows/README.md

 			- `winget install tailwindlabs.tailwindcss --ignore-security-hash`
 	- standard terminal
 		- **.net sdks** (micorosft .net runtime(s) for dev)
-			- You have to install .net sdks in decending order or it'll prompt you to update pre-existing installations to later versions.
-For example, if you have dotnet 6 sdk installed, and try to install .net sdk7; you'll be prompted to update .net 6 to 7.
+			- you have to install .net sdks in decending order or it'll prompt you to update pre-existing installations to later versions. for example, if you have dotnet 6 sdk installed, and try to install .net sdk7; you'll be prompted to update .net 6 to 7.
 In many cases you need multiple .net SDKs installed, keep this in mind.
 			- `winget install microsoft.dotnet.sdk.7 --ignore-security-hash --force`
 			- `winget install microsoft.dotnet.sdk.6 --ignore-security-hash --force`
 		- **docker desktop** (running docker images for dev)